Provident Financial (NASDAQ:PROV) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Provident Financial (NASDAQ:PROV – Get Rating) in a report issued on Saturday morning.
-The brokerage issued a hold rating on the financial services provider’s stock.
+Analysts at StockNews.com began coverage on shares of Provident Financial (NASDAQ:PROV – Get Rating) in a note issued to investors on Sunday.
+The brokerage set a “hold” rating on the financial services provider’s stock.

-Separately, Piper Sandler dropped their price target on Provident Financial to $15.50 in a research note on Monday, July 4th.
+Separately, Piper Sandler reduced their price objective on shares of Provident Financial to $15.50 in a report on Monday, July 4th.

-A hedge fund recently raised its stake in Provident Financial stock.
-The Manufacturers Life Insurance Company boosted its holdings in Provident Financial Holdings, Inc. (NASDAQ:PROV – Get Rating) by 2.5% during the 1st quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 352,267 shares of the financial services provider’s stock after acquiring an additional 8,604 shares during the quarter.
-The Manufacturers Life Insurance Company owned 4.83% of Provident Financial worth $5,826,000 at the end of the most recent quarter.
+An institutional investor recently raised its position in Provident Financial stock.
+Federated Hermes Inc. increased its stake in shares of Provident Financial Holdings, Inc. (NASDAQ:PROV – Get Rating) by 7.9% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 30,459 shares of the financial services provider’s stock after acquiring an additional 2,234 shares during the quarter.
+Federated Hermes Inc. owned about 0.42% of Provident Financial worth $504,000 at the end of the most recent quarter.
 60.15% of the stock is currently owned by institutional investors and hedge funds.

 Provident Financial Company Profile